MSPCA-Angell Headquarters

 Ensure your guests do not feed your pets any “people” food.
 If your dog (or cat) is visiting all the guests at your party (i.e., begging for food), it’s difficult to keep track of where they are and what they are eating.

-Keep away alcoholic beverages
+Keep alcoholic beverages away from pets

 If your pet consumes alcohol, it will cause intoxication and lead to alcohol poisoning if they drink too much (though not common).